Table Of Contents

 Kubernetes is one of the most significant advances in cloud computing since the public cloud.
 It provides an open-source, highly scalable, and cloud-native platform for orchestrating containerized applications.
 More organizations now use Kubernetes to deploy, network, scale, and manage containers at scale.

-Besides, the Kubernetes architecture empowers them to swiftly deploy containerized applications across a variety of platforms, support distributed systems, and scale operations to quickly meet demands.
+In addition, the Kubernetes architecture empowers them to deploy containerized applications swiftly across various platforms, support distributed systems, and scale operations to meet demands quickly.

 Even so, developers often tell us that Kubernetes can be complex and has a steep learning curve.
-As their needs scale, Kubernetes best practices can be difficult to implement.
+As their needs scale, Kubernetes best practices can be challenging to implement.

-Kubernetes costs are particularly challenging to manage when you are experiencing fast growth.
-The process can also be challenging and time-consuming when you are an established organization looking to become more efficient.
+Kubernetes costs are particularly challenging when an organization is experiencing fast growth.
+The process can be difficult and time-consuming when an established organization is looking to become more efficient.

 Yet the Kubernetes Dashboard is not as cost-efficiency-focused as you’d probably like.
 But that’s where Kubernetes cost management tools like Kubecost come in.